Melbourne

-Today, Melbourne is culturally diverse and, among world cities, has the seventh-largest foreign born population.
+Today, Melbourne is culturally diverse.
 It is a leading financial centre in the Asia-Pacific region, ranking 28th globally in the 2024 Global Financial Centres Index.
-The city's eclectic architecture blends Victorian era structures, such as the World Heritage-listed Royal Exhibition Building, with one of the world's tallest skylines.
-Additional landmarks include the Melbourne Cricket Ground and the National Gallery of Victoria.
-Noted for its cultural heritage, the city gave rise to Australian rules football, Australian impressionism and Australian cinema, and is noted for its street art, live music and theatre scenes.
-It hosts major annual sporting events, such as the Australian Grand Prix and the Australian Open, and also hosted the 1956 Summer Olympics.
-Melbourne ranked as the world's most livable city on the Economist's measure for much of the 2010s.
+The city's eclectic architecture blends Victorian-era structures, such as the World Heritage–listed Royal Exhibition Building, with a large skyline.
+Landmarks include the Melbourne Cricket Ground and the National Gallery of Victoria.
+Noted for its cultural heritage, the city gave rise to Australian rules football, Australian impressionism and Australian cinema, and is known for its street art, live music and theatre scenes.
+It hosts major annual sporting events, such as the Australian Grand Prix and the Australian Open Grand Slam, and also hosted the 1956 Summer Olympics.
+Melbourne ranked as the world's most liveable city on The Economists measure for much of the 2010s.
+It was also voted the world's best city by Time Out in 2026.

 Melbourne Airport is the second-busiest airport in Australia and the Port of Melbourne is the nation's busiest seaport.
 Its main metropolitan rail terminus is Flinders Street station and its main regional rail and road coach terminus is Southern Cross station.
 It also has Australia's most extensive freeway network and the largest urban tram network in the world.

 Name

-Areas of Melbourne are known in the Boonwurrung/Woiwurrung languages as Naarm or Naarm.
+The Port Phillip area of Victoria was known in the Boonwurrung/Woiwurrung languages as Narrm or Naarm.

-The name is pronounced /ˈmɛlbərn/ MEL-bərn, (Note: The spelling pronunciation /ˈmɛlbɔːrn/ MEL-born is also accepted within British Received Pronunciation and General American English.
-In Australian English, our in the second syllable always stands for the reduced /ər/ as in "labour".) /en-AU/; the spelling pronunciation /ˈmɛlbɔːrn/ MEL-born is also accepted within British Received Pronunciation and General American English.
-In Australian English, our in the second syllable always stands for the reduced /ər/ as in "labour".
+Different parts of Melbourne had different traditional Indigenous names, though these do not match up exactly with modern council districts.
+The Melbourne city area near St Paul's (or possibly St Patrick's) Cathedral was called Geeburr, the Fitzroy area was referred to as Ngár-go, and Collingwood was known as Yálla-birr-ang in the Woiwurrung language.
+The wider Port Phillip Bay area is referred to as Naarm in the Woiwurrung language; in the Boonwurrung language, Naarm means "the Bay".